-Students in the Psychology Research & Practice track explore topics such as childhood development, neurodevelopment, cognition, and aging.
-Please note that if students are placed in a clinical environment during the Internship Phase, direct patient contact will be limited and, at some sites, may not be possible.
+On this track you'll explore topics such as childhood development, neurodevelopment, cognition, and aging.
+Please note that if you are placed in a clinical environment during the Internship Phase, direct patient contact will be limited and, at some sites, may not be possible.

 Summer 1: The Academic Phase

 You'll spend your first six weeks of the Summer Study Internship Program taking two 4-credit courses chosen from offerings in psychology and science.